nealbarshes/nealbarshes.github.io/PAD/index.md

 <b>Other orders:</b><br>
 20. NS @ ~0.5mL/kg/hr x12 hours.<br>
 21. Solid food diet.<br>
-22. Labs upon arrival: blood count, basic metabolic panel and PT/PTT/INR.<br>
+22. Labs upon arrival: blood count, basic metabolic panel and PT/PTT/INR.
+(In active orders, not delayed order set.)<br>
 23. Labs for AM POD#1: hemoglobin and basic metabolic panel in morning.
 Add baseline brain naturetic peptide (BNP) if known CHF.<br>
 24. Prophylaxis against DVT: subcutaneous enoxaparin q12.
 Daily dosing if eGFR<30.<br>
 25. <i>Text order</i>: "Please do not manipulate leg wrap.
 Do not move or adjust wrap to find Doppler signals that do not already have windows for monitoring." (for patients with leg wrap)<br>